seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-It's actually interesting to remember everything I went through at school, university and heard from my dad and apply it in the real world.
+It's actually interesting to remember everything I went through at school, university and heard from my dad and use it in the real world.

 ---